Why is this medication prescribed?

 How should this medicine be used?

-The combination of fluticasone and salmeterol comes as a powder to inhale by mouth using a specially designed inhaler.
+The combination of fluticasone and salmeterol comes as a powder and as an inhalation solution to inhale by mouth using a specially designed inhaler.
 It is usually used twice a day, in the morning and evening, about 12 hours apart.
 Use fluticasone and salmeterol at around the same times every day.
 Follow the directions on your prescription label carefully, and ask your doctor or pharmacist to explain any part you do not understand.
 Use fluticasone and salmeterol exactly as directed.
 Do not use more or less of it or use it more often than prescribed by your doctor.

 Talk to your doctor about how you should take your other oral or inhaled medications for asthma during your treatment with salmeterol and fluticasone inhalation.
 If you were using a short-acting beta agonist inhaler such as albuterol (Proventil, Ventolin) on a regular basis, your doctor will probably tell you to stop using it regularly but to continue to use it to treat sudden attacks of asthma symptoms.
 Follow these directions carefully.
 Do not change the way you use any of your medications or stop taking any of your medications without talking to your doctor.